 - Discovery of facets of humanity that were more important than color

 So you see, if you are looking for innovation or trying to solve problems bigger than your current thinking, you may need some color blindness.
-Don’t always focus on the most obvious colors, but look at the subtler shades, and embrace diversity of thought!Don't always focus on the most obvious colors, but look at the subtler shades, and embrace diversity of thought!
+Don’t always focus on the most obvious colors, but look at the subtler shades, and embrace the diversity of thought!Don't always focus on the most obvious colors, but look at the subtler shades, and embrace the diversity of thought!
 Please Click To Tweet